-Come and see our ceramic poppy display, ‘Unknown Soldier’ and a planting of special celebration roses to mark special anniversary
+Come and see our ceramic poppy display, ‘Unknown Soldier’ and a planting of commemorative roses to mark this special anniversary

-A meadow of ceramic red poppies are at the centre of Rosemoor’s efforts to mark the Centenary of the end of World War One
+A meadow of ceramic red poppies are at the centre of Rosemoor’s marking of the Centenary of the end of the First World War.

-Standing tall amongst the poppies is a magnificent sculpture of an ‘Unknown Soldier’ affectionately known as George N. The life-size soldier is crafted by another Rosemoor favourite and local (Taunton) artist, George Hider.
+Standing tall among the poppies is a magnificent sculpture of an ‘Unknown Soldier’ affectionately known as George N. The life-size soldier is crafted by another Rosemoor local artist, George Hider from Taunton.